See Emma Watson's Magical Response to That Photo of Emma Roberts in the Harry Potter Special - E! Online

 "I was NOT this cute, @emmaroberts," the 31-year-old actress wrote in the caption along with a laughing emoji, "#EmmaSistersForever."

-While followers are still waiting for Roberts to publicly respond to the mistake, producers of the special thanked eagle-eyed viewers for catching the blunder.
+Watson and Roberts weren't the only ones to react to the mistake.
+After the blunder spread online, producers of the special thanked eagle-eyed viewers for catching it.

 "Well spotted Harry Potter fans!" they said in a statement obtained by E!
 News.
 "You brought an editing mistake of a mislabeled photograph to our attention.
 New version is up now."